pgdogdev/docs/docs/features/authentication.md

 This will require clients to send passwords in plain text.
 PgDog will create a connection pool for the database/user pair and the provided password.
 The database must exist in `pgdog.toml`.

-The connection pool is dynamic and will be removed when PgDog is restarted or the configuration is reloaded.
-As long as `passthrough_auth` is enabled between config changes, clients shouldn't be impacted, since connection pools will be recreated next time clients reconnect.
+The connection pool is dynamic and will be removed when PgDog is restarted.
+As long as `passthrough_auth` is enabled between config changes, clients shouldn't be impacted, since connection pools will be recreated next time clients reconnect or execute a query.

 ### Security

 Sending plain text passwords over unencrypted connections isn't great, even if PgDog and Postgres are on the same local network.
-For this reason, `passthrough_auth = "enabled"` will only work if PgDog is configured to use encryption.
+For this reason, `passthrough_auth = "enabled"` will only work if PgDog is configured to use TLS encryption.
 If you want to override this and send passwords in plain text, set `passthrough_auth` to `"enable_plain"`.

 ## Password security